 Inspite struggles – everything leads back to Intermittent Fasting.

 “Nutrition” as ration or “reason” – compartmentalises much of life.
 Save it, and perhaps it may yet – save us.
-The only “war” I’d wager worth fighting for, is one that is a war of self-sufficiency.
-To have no prize other than biological conviction of Authenticity.
+Such methodology to accept this reality?
+Intermittent Fasting.

 It’s you winning over food, or food owning you.
 It’s you reasoning over food, or food; reasoning over you.
 It’s you reasoning yourselves against outside thoughts or letting outside thoughts – crusading over your own reasons.

 Meanwhile to end the sombre year of 2019, what better way than to enjoy an occasional frugal royalty; minus the “exquisite royal” tradition – Livers Pate recipe.

 “What” you make out of reading this account is “how”ever up to you.
 I encourage all to nevertheless read my prior food for thoughts.
 This concept initiative is not about information frequency.
 It is about authenticity and density.

 Next part I’ll discuss notable highlights and interventions thus far .